amaboh/ecommerceMicroservice/README.md

 ---

 This is a basic structure, and you can always customize it further based on the specific needs and characteristics of your project.
-Remember to always keep the README updated as the project evolves.

 ![MicroserviceSystem 001](https://user-images.githubusercontent.com/85511496/175569034-6d3cac31-6fba-4ec7-968a-80e96ddd5905.jpeg)
 ![MicroserviceSystem 002](https://user-images.githubusercontent.com/85511496/175569238-ef561d8e-cde0-420e-b34d-21733951c642.jpeg)